 All new graduate courses must be reviewed and approved by the Graduate Division and then OVCAA before they can be offered.
 Graduate faculty are advised to become familiar with graduate course policies, before proposing new courses.
 Proposals that fail to adhere to course policies or to follow the guidelines listed below will not be reviewed.

-All course proposals (original UHM-1 or 2 form and required supporting documents) must reach the Graduate Division by the posted Fall (October 15) or Spring (March 15) deadlines, to ensure timely review and potential inclusion of the courses in the Schedule of Classes and the UHM catalog.
-Any review by a college/school curriculum committee must be done prior to the forms being submitted to Graduate Division.
+All course proposals (original UHM-1 or 2 form and required supporting documents) must be submitted to OVCAA by the posted Fall (October 15) or Spring (March 15) deadlines, to ensure timely review and potential inclusion of the courses in the Schedule of Classes and the UHM catalog.
+Any review by a college/school curriculum committee must be done prior to the forms being submitted to OVCAA.

-A course proposal consists of a completed UHM-1 form, a reasonably detailed syllabus and written responses to numbers 1-5 below (for Item #19 on the UHM-1 form).
+A course proposal consists of a completed UHM-1 form, a reasonably detailed syllabus reflective of the proposed effective term and written responses to numbers 1-5 below (for Item #18 on the UHM-1 form).
 Refer to the Submitting Guidelines for UHM Forms for instructions on completing the UHM-1 form.
 Clear, informative, and, concise responses to each of the questions below greatly help in the review process.
 Failure to adequately address any of the questions may delay course approval.
 Extra attention should be paid to questions #4 and #5.
-Syllabi should include all the appropriate components including course objectives, texts, schedule (any included dates should be reflective of the term in which the course, if approved, is to be offered), assignments, grading methods, and resources (e.g., Title IX, KŌKUA, Public Safety).
+Syllabi should include all the appropriate components including course objectives, texts, schedule (any included dates should be reflective of the term in which the course, if approved, is to be offered), assignments, grading methods, and resources (e.g., Title IX, KŌKUA, Judicial Affairs, Public Safety, etc.).

 - What are the students expected to know before enrolling in the course?

 - What are the students expected to learn in the course?

 - How are students expected to learn the course materials?

 - How will the students be evaluated? and